laurafdeza/dpbe_l2_pre_registration/README.md

 - Experiment - A researcher randomly assigns treatments to study subjects, this includes field or lab experiments.
 This is also known as an intervention experiment and includes randomized controlled trials.

-Study type

-- Experiment.
-Researchers randomly assigns subjects for the experiment.
-There will be one experiment with two sessions.
-Trials will be randomized by Psychopy.

 ### Blinding (required)

 **Blinding describes who is aware of the experimental manipulations within a study.
 Mark all that apply.**